 After making a 150-year attempt at settlement, Edinburgh of the Seven Seas was nearly destroyed during a volcanic eruption in 1961.
 Yet the courageous - or foolhardy - citizens returned from the U.K. two years later and began to rebuild.
 Over the years, Tristan de Cunha has known more tragedy than success.
 It has been assailed by mother nature in the form of hurricanes, eruptions and vicious viral illness.
 But the tiny colony has learned to embrace the little things, like getting a postal code in 2005, which allowed them to receive packages with more ease.

 Today, the colony is governed by a small island council of 8 with oversight from the island of St. Helena, 1500 miles to the north.
 It is policed by one full-time constable, and all land is held communally, with livestock numbers firmly controlled to conserve resources and prevent better-off families from accumulating too much wealth.
-With a little help and aid flown in every now and then, the volcanic island and most remote settlement in the world seems to get by.
+With a little help and aid shipped in every now and then, the volcanic island and most remote settlement in the world seems to get by.
 Curious adventurers interested in a visit, or just news from the island, should check out the Tristan de Cunha website and its commemorative 1961 eruption stamps.

 Know Before You Go